See an illustrated version in Spanish created by Grupo Comunista Revolucionario, Colombia.

 She was sentenced for "collaborating with the US enemy state" in a trial without proof or legal representation.

-Arrested at 26, Atena Daemi was incarcerated in solitary confinements for long periods of time for passing out leaflets opposing the death penalty and criticizing Iran's execution record on social media.
+First arrested in 2014 and again in 2016, Atena Daemi was incarcerated in solitary confinements for long periods of time for passing out leaflets opposing the death penalty and criticizing Iran's execution record on social media.
 She has repeatedly gone on hunger strikes to protest prison conditions and the death penalty while behind bars at Evin prison.
+In 2018 and again in 2020 she was tried for new charges of insulting the "Supreme Leader" and disrupting the public order for peaceful protests such as filing a complaint, sitting in, and chanting anti-government slogans inside Evin prison; her sentence was prolonged 2 more years, and she was exiled to distant Lakan prison.

 Ganji's crime was translating a book about a Kurdish-led uprising in Syria.